BNA Vision is an expansion project being undertaken at the Nashville international airport located in Tennessee, US to expand passenger…

 Funding for the new airport

-The total investment required for the airport's construction has not been disclosed.
-However, the Australian Government announced it will invest $89m in airport site preparation and $26m for developing the concept design for rail infrastructure.
+The government announced it will invest $89m in airport site preparation and $26m for developing the concept design for rail infrastructure.

 Ernst & Young was appointed as a business adviser for the project.
 The company is collaborating with other firms, including LEK, GHD and Landrum and Brown, to provide specialist aviation, design and commercial expertise for the development.